Warrensville West Cemetery

 Warrensville West Cemetery Historic Preservation Master Plan

-The City of Shaker Heights, in partnership with the Shaker Historical Society and Shaker Heights Public Library, is undertaking a Historic Preservation Master Plan for Warrensville West Cemetery.
-The Plan will identify existing resources and create a framework to preserve, protect, and maintain the burial ground's historical, archaeological, architectural, and cultural value, will increase the sites' attractiveness, and will assure that maintenance and security are properly guided.
-The Historic Preservation Master Plan for the cemetery will provide a roadmap to preserve one of Cuyahoga County's oldest burial sites and protect the remains of the people interred there.
+In 2021-2022, the City of Shaker Heights, in partnership with the Shaker Historical Society and Shaker Heights Public Library, completed a Historic Preservation Master Plan for Warrensville West Cemetery.
+The Plan identifies existing resources and creates a framework to preserve, protect, and maintain the burial ground's historical, archaeological, architectural, and cultural value, will increase the site’s attractiveness, and will assure that maintenance and security are properly guided.
+The Historic Preservation Master Plan for the cemetery provides a roadmap to preserve one of Cuyahoga County's oldest burial sites and protect the remains of the people interred there.

 - Survey, documentation, and mapping of current conditions